DeAbuyin/Fishing.txt.py/README.md

 # Fishing.txt.py
 (Not) Very Advanced console based fishing game
-For now, game is available only in Polish, I'll add English language soon First of all, you need to insatl Python 3.7 or higher, you can do this on this page: https://www.python.org/downloads/
+For now, game is available only in Polish, I'll add English language soon First of all, you need to install Python 3.7 or higher, you can do this on this page: https://www.python.org/downloads/

 ```WINDOWS```
 You should install progress bar by paste this comand in cmd as admin: `pip install progressbar2`